12. Jurisdiction for Off-Campus Conduct and Appeal

 24.6 A student has the right to one rescheduled hearing if the scheduled time causes undue hardship.
 The request should be made to the advisor of the board at least three business days prior to the hearing and the student may be asked for documentation.
 A student is required to appear for a scheduled hearing; failure to do so normally results in the case being heard in the student’s absence.

 24.7 No oaths are requested or allowed, and the technical rules of evidence applicable to civil and criminal cases shall not apply.
 The charging official and the chair of the panel will work to eliminate prejudicial and irrelevant information.
 If the charged student feels that this has not been done, he/she can add a written complaint or correction to the materials that are given to the hearing panel or officer.

 24.8 During hearings, information supporting charges is presented through witness testimony.
 In instances where policy or regulations set or monitored by a particular department are allegedly violated, staff from that department may appear as witnesses.
-In particularly sensitive cases, a counselor or support person may accompany a witness and/or a witness may participate in the hearing via videotape from another room.
+In particularly sensitive cases, a counselor or support person may accompany a witness and/or a witness may participate in alternative video conferencing.
 This can be arranged in consultation with the conduct administrator handling the case.

 24.9 Except for character witnesses (see Section 11f), witnesses for the charged individual(s) may not be permitted to appear at a hearing unless they have already provided the investigating administrator with the substance of their contribution of the facts of the case, either in person or in writing, at least two working days prior to the hearing.

 24.10 Except when written testimony is allowed (see Section 24.11) the charged student has the right to question all witnesses.
 The hearing officer or chair has the right to rule on admissibility or manner of questioning.